Top Controversies

 Frequently Asked Questions

-Why was Kohli removed as ODI captain?
+Why was Kohli removed from the ODI captaincy?

-Did the controversy affect Kohli's performance?
+Did the dispute affect Kohli's batting?

 Related Incidents